*contains affiliate link

 She started having accidents in her pants and completely reverted to non potty trained status.I couldn’t believe it.
 At first I chalked it up to the move and the fact that our lives had changed drastically, but when months went by and she still wasn’t “re potty trained” I began to get worried.
 I even mentioned it to her doctor who chalked it up to a strong will and said she was still young and would do it eventually.
 I went back to doing all the old potty training tricks of no diaper, plastic pants, you name it I tried it!

 When I was at my whits end a couple of months ago I was reading an article on probiotics (Probiotics are supplements or enhanced foods that contain living microorganisms, such as yogurt with lactobacillus, that change the bacterial balance in the human body) and it hit me, what was the one thing Bummie was missing since she was potty trained last, the raw milk!
 Although I get it once in a while through a food coop it just isn’t enough to be a consistent factor and then I realized maybe I needed to up her probiotic intake!
 Bummie had been taking them already trough yogurt and kefir but maybe I needed to really make a consistent effort to make sure she was getting it.
+That’s when I thought about adding a Greens Powder to her routine.
+It’s packed with essential nutrients and digestive enzymes that could further support her gut health, alongside the probiotics.
+Adding it to her daily diet might give her that extra boost of overall nutrition she needs.

 I began giving her religiously a dose of powdered probiotics in her morning milk and after a week I couldn’t believe the difference I saw.
 It’s like a light went off in her little head.
 She actually began using the restroom to go poo.
 I did nothing different on my part but I did notice one significant thing her poo was very different.
 Before when she had accidents it was always a loose consistency and almost grainy like she had eaten sandbox sand.
 However, now it was normal healthy looking poo.
 The reason I describe it is because I couldn’t believe the difference (remember I was washing that stinker every time she had accidents!)